westpa/tutorials/README.md

 # WESTPA Tutorials Landing Page/Hub

-This is the landing page/hub for all [WESTPA Tutorials](https://github.com/westpa/westpa/wiki/Tutorials).
+This is the landing page/hub for all [WESTPA Tutorials](https://github.com/westpa/westpa/wiki/tutorials).
 If you are here to learn how to use WESTPA, you are at the right place!

-If you are new to WESTPA, start off with the original suite of tutorials (for WESTPA 2.0) \([Bogetti et al. 2019](https://livecomsjournal.org/index.php/livecoms/article/view/v1i2e10607)\).
-The `original_suite` folder contains links to the required files.
+If you are new to WESTPA, start off our suite of tutorials for WESTPA 2.0 \([Bogetti et al. 2023](https://doi.org/10.33011/livecoms.5.1.1655 )\).
+[Tutorials 7.1-7.4](https://github.com/westpa/westpa_tutorials) are our basic and intermediate tutorials.
+[Tutorials 7.4-7.10](https://github.com/westpa/westpa2_tutorials) are our advanced tutorials.

-For more advanced users who have completed those tutorials, try out our advanced tutorials (To be published).
-Necessary files are linked in the `advanced_tutorials` folder.

 ### Updating this repository